Tourists disappointed as Edinburgh’s Hogmanay street party and fireworks axed

 Tourists visiting Edinburgh from abroad have told of their disappointment after the main Hogmanay festivities were cancelled due to bad weather.

-The street party and fireworks display over Edinburgh Castle were cancelled on Monday afternoon due to a Met Office yellow weather warning which covers most of Scotland throughout Hogmanay.
+The street party and fireworks display over Edinburgh Castle were cancelled on Monday afternoon due to a Met Office yellow weather warning which at the time covered most of Scotland throughout Hogmanay, before the warning area was cut back to the Highlands and Moray.

+A yellow weather warning for wind covers central and southern Scotland and northern England until 11pm on Hogmanay, with winds predicted to reach up to 70mph.

 Organisers Unique Assembly said on Monday the weather at the time meant it was not possible to do the preparations.